gitpeterwind/emep-dev/ZD_EXTRA/EMISSPLITS/README.md

          complete sets of emissplits are given to make it easy in config setup.
 The NMVOC splits are identical for both, and taken from the CAMS71-II-scenarios_v1 data set which gave F1, F2, etc.

+    /emissplits_snap   - updated system with new .csv style
+                       - as gnfr above, but into SNAP-11

 For sox, nox, co, nh3 the CAMS_GNFR files were simply reformated from the